Updated: Jul 24

-1. Keep your hands wet before touching sushi rice
+1. Keep your hands moist when handling sushi rice

-2. Avoid making your hands too wet when touching sushi rice
+2. Avoid excessive moisture on your hands when working with sushi rice

-3. Add vinegar or lemon juice to your hand water
+3. Incorporate vinegar or lemon juice into your hand water

-5. Sharpen your knife before start making sushi
+5. Ensure your knife is sharpened correctly before starting to make sushi

-7. Keep your cutting board clean, free of food debris
+7. Keep your cutting board clean and free of food residue

 Breakthrough Sushi now offers online sushi-making class for team building, client appreciation, birthday, celebration and holiday event.

 For more information about our online sushi making class, email: firstname.lastname@example.org